 Yoga Therapists use the Koshic System of anatomy which views the human body as made up of five distinct bodies (Koshas)—the physical, subtle, mental, higher intellect, and bliss--and look at all five bodies when assessing patients.

-What are some medical conditions that Yoga Therapy is used to treat?
+What are some conditions that Yoga Therapy can help with?

 side effects of chemotherapy

 Is Yoga Therapy some type of new fad?

 Absolutely not!
 It’s been around since the 1920’s when yoga guru, scholar, and national freedom fighter Swami Kuvalayananda (1883-1996) began studying and researching yoga therapy.
 Much of his research took place at Kaivalyadhama Health and Yoga Research Center.
 Founded in 1924, it is the first yoga institute to proactively conduct scientific research for demonstrating the benefits and uses of yoga.
 Today, the institute has locations in India, France, and the United States.

 When were the therapeutic benefits of Yoga Therapy recognized in the United States?

 That was a slow process that began in 1990 thanks to physician Dr. Dean Ornish, president and founder of the nonprofit Preventive Medicine Research Institute and a Clinical Professor of Medicine at University of California, San Francisco.
 Life magazine named Ornish one of the 50 most influential members of his generation.

 Ornish conducted a study that indicated implementing a healthy lifestyle—one that included therapeutic yoga—could reverse heart disease.
 His groundbreaking study, Can lifestyle changes reverse coronary heart disease?, appeared in the July 1990 issue of The Lancet, a peer-reviewed medical journal.

 In a 2007 interview with Yoga Journal, Ornish said that the idea of incorporating yoga therapy into a clinical study was considered outlandish at the time.